Rachael MacFarlane

-Rachael Ann MacFarlane (born March 21, 1976) is an American voice actress.
+Rachael Ann MacFarlane (born March 21, 1976) is an American voice actress, singer, and author.
 Her voice credits include Hayley Smith on the animated television show American Dad!, Supreme Leader Numbuh 362 in the television series Codename: Kids Next Door, and Kate Lockwell in the video game StarCraft II.
-Her older brother is American Dad! co-creator Seth MacFarlane.
+Her older brother is American Dad! co-creator and Family Guy creator Seth MacFarlane.

 In addition to voice acting, MacFarlane has also been involved in other aspects of animation, such as being a production manager for The Grim Adventures of Billy & Mandy and Welcome to Eltingville, and she wrote an episode of The Grim Adventures of Billy & Mandy, titled "Educating Grim".

 Early life

 MacFarlane was born Rachael Ann MacFarlane in Kent, Connecticut on March 21, 1976.
 Her parents, Ronald Milton MacFarlane (b.
 1946) and Ann Perry (née Sager; 1947–2010), were born in Newburyport, Massachusetts.
 Her older brother is filmmaker, animator, and actor Seth MacFarlane (b.
 1973).
 Her maternal grandfather, Arthur Sager, competed in the 1928 Summer Olympics in track and field.
 MacFarlane's parents met in 1970, when they both lived and worked in Boston, Massachusetts, and married later that year.
 The couple moved to Kent in 1972, where Ann began working in the Admissions Office at South Kent School.
 She later worked in the College Guidance and Admissions Offices at the Kent School, a selective college preparatory school where Ronald also was a teacher.

 MacFarlane went to Boston Conservatory but did not graduate before moving to Los Angeles to begin a career in voice acting.